lingo-iitgn/awesome-code-mixing/README.md

 -----
 ## 1.3\.
 Underexplored and Frontier Tasks

-> High-potential research directions where Code-Switching intersects with reasoning, safety, creativity, and multimodal interaction.
+> Unexplored research directions where Code-Switching tasks intersects with reasoning, safety, creativity, and multimodal interaction.

 ### Reasoning & Abstraction